Zé Pedro (footballer, born 1992)

-José Pedro Costa Amorim Cerqueira (born 8 July 1992) simply known as Zé Pedro, is a Portuguese professional footballer playing for Vilaverdense as a forward.
+José Pedro Costa Amorim Cerqueira (born 8 July 1992) simply known as Zé Pedro, is a Portuguese professional footballer who plays as a forward for Campeonato de Portugal club Limianos.

 Club career

 On 14 April 2011, he was an unused substitute in Europa League quarter-finals match against Dynamo Kyiv despite still being an academy scholar.

 From 2011 to 2015 Zé Pedro played in the third tier of Portuguese football, representing Tourizense and Limianos.
 On 1 July 2015, Zé Pedro signed his first professional contract with top division club Rio Ave.

+In January 2024, Zé Pedro terminated his contract with Liga Portugal 2 club Länk Vilaverdense and returned to Campeonato de Portugal side Limianos.